wisherhxl/LearningNoteForCalculusWithAnalyticGeometry2nd/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.

 This project includes the `elegantbook.cls` file originally provided by [ElegantLaTeX](https://github.com/ElegantLaTeX) under the LaTeX Project Public License, v1.3c or later.
-Please refer to [CTAN](https://ctan.org/license/lppl) for more information.
+Please refer to the [License](https://github.com/ElegantLaTeX/ElegantBook/blob/master/License) file or check the [CTAN](https://ctan.org/license/lppl) website for more information.